SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

    Ritonavir is a well-known drug, used chronically by those with HIV to inhibit the HIV proteases.
-That's pretty good news: we know a lot about the safety of HIV meds, and it's moslty good.
-We can hope for the same here, maybe?
+That's pretty good news: we know a lot about the safety of HIV meds, and it's moslty good.  (_Mostly:_ because ritonavir slows the breakdown of other drugs, it interacts with a _lot_ of other medications, and therefore warrants a cautious doctor looking down your medication list.
+Some may need to have increased doses, others decreased doses, others temporarily substituted wit another drug.)

+   We can hope for reasonably free use here if we take those precautions, maybe?

 ## The Weekend Conclusion